avantcontra/chaostao/README.md

 ### Chaos Tao
 ----
-"Chaos Tao" is pieces of generative or algorithmic music.
+"Chaos Tao" is an algorithmic music generator.

 It generates a series midi sequences in real time, then play them out and output the midi notes.